-To give you an idea, Le Grand Robert de la langue française, one of the biggest French dictionary contains 100 000 words and 350 000 definitions.
-Quite a lot, isn’t it?
+Le Grand Robert de la langue française, one of the biggest French dictionaries contains 100,000 words and 350,000 definitions.

 How many words do you need to know to speak French fluently?

-What this means is that you actually don’t need to be a human dictionary to understand most French texts and conversations.
-In fact, language teachers generally consider that the 300 most commonly used French words are enough for everyday life.
-That’s very few of course and you can’t expect to understand everything with such a limited vocabulary.
-However, it should be enough to understand the essence of what people talk and write about in everyday situations.
+That’s very few of course and you can’t expect to understand everything with such a limited vocabulary but it’s enough to understand most of what people talk and write about in everyday situations.

-WilFredo Pareto was an Italian economist famous for the principle he formulated,, also known as the 80-20 rule.
-Applied to learning vocabulary, this principle means that 20% of words are used in 80% of conversations.
-See how it could be useful?
+Vilfredo Pareto was an Italian economist famous for the principle he formulated, also known as the 80-20 rule.